li012589/NeuralWavelet/readme.md

 ## Usage

-Generally. run ` python XXX.py --help` will print a detailed arguments description.
+Generally, run ` python XXX.py --help` will print a detailed arguments description.
 And to install required libraries using

 ```bash
 pip install -r requirements.txt
 ```

+A demo saving is provided at `opt` folder, the following plots will use this saving.

 ### Training